 Why is this ability useful?
 Well, let’s say you attack with two 1/1 creatures, one of which is equipped with Cranial Plating.
 When your opponent declares blocks, if you have the mana available, then you could switch Cranial Plating to the unblocked creature.

-So, we’ve covered what MTG equipment is, how it works and how it interacts with other things inside the game.
-With that, what better way to close out an article about equipment than to look at the top equipment in the game.
+So, we’ve covered what they are, how they work, and how they interact with other things inside the game.
+With that, what better way to close out the article than to look at the top equipment in the game?
 As well as their pros and cons and the formats where they shine.
 Without further ado, let’s jump into the list.

 Related: The Best Magic The Gathering Art

 Colossus Hammer is not something you want to be paying the full-price equip cost for.
 However, effects like that of Stoneforge Mystic circumvent the pricey cost to attach the hammer and make even the smallest creatures into lethal threats.

 The massive +10/+10 bonus and the ability to come down early thanks to Urza’s Saga and be cheated onto a creature make it an easy way to quickly close out games in the modern format where it is the namesake card for a deck known as “Hammer Time.”

 |Massive Bonus||Expensive to equip|

 8. Kaldra Compleat